AlenaKaraliova/study-rest-assured-gradle/README.md

     }
     ```
-16. Run the test, it should pass.
+23. Run the test, it should pass.
-17. Let's create a test that deserializes response json into a POJO:
+24. Let's create a test that deserializes response json into a POJO:
     1. create `org.study.model` package,
     2. create class `ZipResponse`:
        ```java
 ...lombok...
        ```
-    3. create one more test in `ZipTests`:
+    3. create one more test in `RestAssuredZipTests`:
        ```java

        ```
-18.
-    `
+25. Task #1
+26. Task #2
+27. Suite by *RestAssured